linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Harvard-business-school-case-book.md

 Source: Michael E. Porter, Competitive Strategy: Techniques for Analyzing Industries and Competitors

-# Barriers to Entry:
+# Barriers to Entry

 There are a number of factors that determine the degree of difficulty in entering an industry:

-Economies of scale
+- Economies of scale
-Product differentiation
+- Product differentiation
-Capital requirements vs. switching costs
+- Capital requirements vs. switching costs
 - Access to distribution channels
-Cost advantages independent of scale
+- Cost advantages independent of scale
 - Proprietary product technology
 - Favorable access to raw materials
-Favorable location
+- Favorable location
-Government subsidies
+- Government subsidies
-Learning curve
+- Learning curve
-Government policy
+- Government policy

-# Relationship with Buyers:
+# Relationship with Buyers

 A buyer group is powerful if:

-It is concentrated or purchases large volumes relative to seller's sales
+- It is concentrated or purchases large volumes relative to seller's sales

-- The products it purchases front the industry are standard or undifferentiated
+- The products it purchases from the industry are standard or undifferentiated
-It faces few switching costs
+- It faces few switching costs
 - Buyers pose a credible threat of backward integration
 - The industry's product is unimportant to the quality of the buyer's products or services
-The buyer has full information
+- The buyer has full information

-# Relationship with Suppliers:
+# Relationship with Suppliers

 A supplier group is powerful if:

-It is not obliged to contend with other substitute products for sales in the industry
+- It is not obliged to contend with other substitute products for sales in the industry
 - The industry is not an important customer of the supplier group
 - The supplier group is an important input to the buyer's business
 - The supplier group's products are differentiated or it has built up switching costs
 - The supplier group poses a credible threat of forward integration

-# Substitute Products:
+# Substitute Products

 Substitute products that deserve the most attention are those that:

 - Compete in price with the industry's products
 - Are produced by industries earning high profits

-# Rivalry:
+# Rivalry

 Rivalry among existing competitors increases if:

-Numerous or equally balanced competitors exist
+- Numerous or equally balanced competitors exist
-Industry growth is slow
+- Industry growth is slow
-Fixed costs are high
+- Fixed costs are high
-There is lack of differentiation or switching costs
+- There is lack of differentiation or switching costs
 - Capacity is augmented in large increments

 # Marketing/Strategy Concepts Review - Overview